 "You are the master of your destiny.
 You can influence, direct and control your own environment.
 You can make your life what you want it to be." - Napoleon Hill

-In December, I took a small break from baking to recharge to get a better perspective on work/life balance.
-I am back and well rested.
-During my time off, I was able to do some things around the house, work on some behind the scenes tasks for the business, spend time with family, and of course relax.
+In October I decided to take small break from baking until March of this year to recharge and get a better perspective on work/life balance.
+During this time of non-baking, I am working on some things around the house, working behind the scenes tasks for the business, and building a stronger foundation for this blog, spending time with family, and taking the time to relax and enjoy life.

-During my time off, I found that pacing myself, setting small goals, and doing what works for me, seemed to work perfectly.
-I wasn't in a rush to do what everyone else was doing, and I trusted my instincts to know that everything works out in due time.
+I am finding that pacing myself, setting small goals, and doing what works for me, is working perfectly.
+I am not rushing to do what everyone else is doing, and I am trusting my instincts to know that everything works out in due time.

 With that said, I would like to share a few things to keep in mind for the new year.